ankitagrahari/trStocks/README.md

 - How would you change the system to provide scaling capabilities to 50.000 (or more) available instruments, each streaming quotes between once per second and every few seconds?
 - How could this system be build in a way that supports failover capabilities so that multiple instances of the system could run simultaneously?

+## My Approach

+I will start with assumptions, then the endpoints exposed with the approaches and why it is used.

+#### Assumption:
+I am using Java instead of kotlin.
+I have encountered WebSocket programs for the first time, so it was a bit difficult to get the data from server properly.
+I was able to collect the data from the websocket server using the Netty configuration.
+Referred this https://github.com/netty/netty/blob/4.1/example/src/main/java/io/netty/example/http/websocketx/client/WebSocketClient.java piece of code and did some modification to make it work for my project.

+I have created Rest Service in Spring boot application with endpoints like /candlestick?isin=ABC or /db/candlestick?isin=ABC to get the list of recent 30 candles from an in-memory data structure and other approach is to get the data from MongoDB.

+#### Endpoints:
+##### Microservice 1( On Port 9000 ): To get the data from Partner Websocket server and utilise below service:

+	- /startInstruments  - start receiving the data from WebSocket server ws://localhost:8032/instruments
+	- /startQuotes		 - start receiving the data from WebSocket server ws://localhost:8032/quotes
+	- /candlesticks		 - get the latest 30 min candles from Memory
+	- /db/candlesticks	 - get the latest 30 min candles from MongoDB
+	- Junit5 is used to write the test cases here.

+##### Microservice 2(On Port 9001): Specifcally for database operations

+	- /store			 - to Store Data object in the Memory (concurrentHashMap)
+	- /store/db			 - to Store Data object in the MongoDB
+	- /data?isin=""		 - get the Data object list for a specific instruments
+	- /db/all			 - get the entire list of Data objects which is stored in DB.
+	- Junit5 and StepVerifier is used to wrote the test cases on Services.

+##### Approach:
+I have used two approaches where the dataset is stored in either the in-memory or stored in the database.
+##### Approach-1:
+		In memory Concurrent HashMap, which will keep the records for the quotes and will remove the entry if the Type is Delete.
+		- In this approach I was able to collect the data set in a concurrent Map where the records will be -inserted if Type:ADD is encountered
+			-deleted from Map, if Type:DELETE is encountered -for Type:Quote, I am using the Map with String as Key and List<Data> as the Value.
+Now any isin which is already receieved will already be there in the map, and for this collision, I will add the new entry to the last of the list.
+This way I can track the last 30 candles for the output.
+Also candles for 1 min are created by adding timeInMillis attribute to the Data entity. the code is present here Service.getCandleSticks().
+		- Conclusion: I was able to read the data from Websocket server and was able to convert the received data to Stock Object, and store it in the concurrent map.
+The issue I am facing is to get the WebSocketHandler class autowired, so that for each request it doesn't create a new Service instance which is causing the MAP to loose the previous data.
+Because of this the data stored cannot be shared with other controllers.
+To tackle this, I wanted to store it in a serialized file on the local disk, but it will be very time consuming in reading the data from file.
+Another approach was to use SessionAttributes to keep the Map in session.

+##### Approach-2:
+		- So, I tried using Reactive MonogDB to store the data in collections.
+		- Here the same WebSocketHandler will call the api to store the emitted data to MongoDb.
+		- There are set of services which will fetch data based on isin, or delete the records with a specific isin.
+		- To get the latest 30 candles, it used the same logic as used in Approach-1.